If you’re going through hell, keep on going, Winston Churchill.

 However, we have already assumed that:

-Critical point criterion (Poincaré-Bendixson).
-If a closed trajectory C exists within a region D in the xy-plane, there must be at least one critical point (equilibrium point) inside the region enclosed by C.
+Critical point criterion (Poincaré-Bendixson) is closely related to the Poincaré-Bendixson theorem.
+If a closed trajectory C exists within a region D in the xy-plane, then there must be at least one critical point (also known as an equilibrium point) inside the region enclosed by that closed trajectory C.

 Contrapositive Logic.
 The contrapositive of a statement “If A, then B” (A⇒B) is the logically equivalent statement “If not B, then not A” (¬B⇒¬A).
 Applying this to the critical point criterion: